 Propelled in large part by last year's Black Lives Matter protests following the murders of George Floyd and other unarmed Black Americans killed by white police officers, the Washington Legislature finally passed a measure declaring Juneteenth (Sat June 19) an official state holiday, giving extra weight to the anniversary that commemorates the end of slavery in the United States in 1865 and the date when the last enslaved people received the news of the Emancipation Proclamation.

-See the virtual and in-person happenings below, from the annual We Out Here Past Event Like List festival to the Museum of History & Industry's pop-up exhibition The Unspoken Truths Past Event Like List , and find more events on our complete Juneteenth calendar.
+See the virtual and in-person happenings below, from the annual We Out Here Past Event List festival to the Museum of History & Industry's pop-up exhibition The Unspoken Truths Past Event List , and find more events on our complete Juneteenth calendar.

 Events are online unless otherwise noted.